Discrimination at work ups hypertension risk

 - Researchers suggest government and employer anti-discrimination policies and interventions may help to eliminate discrimination in the workplace.

-According to the 2023 American Heart Association statistics, high blood pressure, which impacts nearly half of U.S. adults, is a major risk factor for cardiovascular disease — the leading cause of death among Americans.
-There is growing concern among people about the health impacts of systemic racism and discrimination on cardiovascular and other diseases, note the study authors.
+The study authors highlighted that systemic racism and discrimination's health impacts on cardiovascular disease and other illnesses are becoming a growing concern among individuals, considering that high blood pressure, a significant risk factor for cardiovascular disease, affects nearly half of U.S. adults as per the 2023 American Heart Association statistics, making it the leading cause of death among Americans.

-“Scientists have studied the associations among systemic racism, discrimination and health consequences.
-However, few studies have looked specifically at the health impact of discrimination in the workplace, where adults, on average, spend more than one-third of their time,” said lead study author Jian Li, M.D., Ph.D., a professor of work and health in the Fielding School of Public Health and the School of Nursing at the University of California, Los Angeles.
-“To the best of our knowledge, this is the first scientific evidence indicating workplace discrimination may increase people’s long-term risk of developing high blood pressure.”
+Jian Li, M.D., Ph.D., a professor of work and health at the University of California, Los Angeles, stated that although scientists have explored the relationship between systemic racism, discrimination, and health outcomes, few studies have specifically examined the health effects of discrimination in the workplace, where adults spend more than one-third of their time on average.
+According to Dr. Li, this study provides the first scientific evidence that workplace discrimination may raise the risk of long-term high blood pressure development.

-Researchers for this study and others have defined workplace discrimination as unfair conditions or unpleasant treatment at work because of personal characteristics, particularly race, sex or age.
-Li and colleagues analyzed information from the Midlife in the United States Study (MIDUS), which reviewed a national sample of U.S. adults across a broad range of occupations and education levels.
-1,246 adults who were free of high blood pressure at the start of the study, between 2004-2006 (baseline), were followed for about 8 years, until 2013-2014.
-The participants were mostly white, and about half were women.
-About 1/3 of the participants were in each of the following age groups: younger than age 45; ages 46-55; or 56 and older.
-At the start of the study, most participants self-reported they were non-smokers; had no to moderate alcohol consumption (low to moderate drinking = up to two drinks per day for men and one drink per day for women; heavy drinking = more than moderate drinking); and engaged in moderate-to-high physical exercise (low = never; moderate = once a week to once a month; high = several times a week) at the start of the study.
+The researchers, including Dr. Li, defined workplace discrimination as unfavorable treatment or conditions at work due to personal characteristics, particularly race, sex, or age.
+For the study, they utilized data from the Midlife in the United States Study (MIDUS), which involved a national sample of U.S. adults from diverse occupations and education levels.
+The study started with 1,246 participants who had no high blood pressure between 2004 and 2006 (baseline) and were monitored for roughly eight years until 2013-2014.
+The majority of participants were white, and approximately half were women.
+About one-third of the participants were in each of the three age groups: under 45, 46-55, and 56 and older.
+At the beginning of the study, most participants stated that they were non-smokers, had no to moderate alcohol consumption, and participated in moderate to high physical activity.

-To assess discrimination at work, participants answered survey questions about their workplace experiences, such as whether they felt they were unfairly treated, watched more closely than others or ignored more often than others.
-The survey also asked about frequency of ethnic, racial or sexual slurs or jokes at work, as well as if respondents felt job promotions were given fairly.
-Researchers calculated discrimination scores based on the participants’ responses to the survey, and participants were then divided into three groups based on perceived discrimination scores: low (score 6-7), intermediate (score 8-11) or high (score 12-30).
-All items and responses were weighted equally.
+To determine workplace discrimination, participants completed a survey about their workplace experiences, including whether they felt unfairly treated, monitored more closely than others, or ignored more frequently than others.
+The survey also inquired about the frequency of ethnic, racial, or sexual slurs or jokes in the workplace, as well as whether respondents believed job promotions were given equitably.
+The researchers calculated discrimination scores based on the survey responses and then grouped participants into low (score 6-7), intermediate (score 8-11), or high (score 12-30) discrimination categories.
+All items and responses in the survey were given equal weight.

 The analysis found: